Neural crest cells are fundamental to life. One main question is, "How do some neural crest cells become cell type A

 Neural crest cells are a group of multipotent stem cell that migrate to various locations and give rise to many diverse cell types in the vertebrate body.
 The ENS largely arises from “vagal” neural crest stem cells that originate from the post-otic dorsal neural tube, a transient structure during development that will give rise to the central nervous system.
-Vagal neural crest cells are multipotent and can give rise to the outflow tract of the heart, enteric ganglia, sympathetic ganglia, as well as pigment cells of the skin.
+Vagal neural crest cells can give rise to the cells of the outflow tract of the heart, enteric ganglia, sympathetic ganglia, as well as pigment cells of the skin.
 Therefore, they are fundamental to life.
 To become enteric ganglia during development, vagal neural crest migrate ventrally from the neural tube and enter the primitive foregut tissue.
 They then migrate along the rostrocaudal extent of the gut in response to microenvironmental signaling cues to until they eventually reach the hindgut.
 These enteric neural crest cells (ENC) eventually give rise to a diverse array of neurons and glia that form the enteric ganglia.
 What dictates whether vagal neural crest will give rise to enteric ganglia or other derivatives, such as pigment cells, remains elusive.

 Because improper neural crest development leads to developmental anomalies such as Hirschsprung disease (colonic aganglionosis), and neural crest-derived cancers, such as Melanoma and Neuroblastoma, there has been great interest in understanding the migration and differentiation of vagal neural crest cells.